supercomputersfordl2017/supercomputersfordl2017.github.io/index.md

 For papers and posters please submit 2 page papers in NIPS format to `supercomputersfordl2017@gmail.com` with `NIPS Workshop Papers` in the subject line.
 Accepted papers will be posted on the website and invited to display a poster at the workshop.

 For panel questions please submit them to `supercomputersfordl2017@gmail.com` with `NIPS Workshop Questions` in the subject line.
 The panels are TBD, but will be announced weeks before the conference.

+# Registration Awards

+We will offering NIPS workshop registrations to the four best papers submitted by students at academic instituions.
+Please indict in your submission if you would like to apply for this award.

 # Contact Us